jcchikikomori/wp-twitter-feeds-svn/README.txt

 License: GPLv2 or later

-WP Twitter Feeds - A simple widget which lets you add your latest tweets in just a few clicks on your website.
+WP Twitter Feeds - A easy widget which lets you add your latest tweets in just a few clicks on your website.

 == Description ==